-- Classroom: NAP students are required to dress in "business casual" style in the DMH classroom setting and will wear scrubs provided by DMH in clinical.
+- Classroom: NAP students are required to dress in "business casual" style or in the approved NAP black scrubs in the DMH classroom setting and will wear scrubs provided by DMH in clinical.
 NAP students are referred to the RNAI Handbook for additional requirements. - Hygiene: Perfumes and colognes must not be worn in clinical areas. - Hair: Hair should be clean and neatly groomed; this includes clean shaven or neatly trimmed mustaches and/or beards.
 Hair should be of a natural hue and secured off the shoulder and away from their face. - Tattoos: Visible tattoos must be covered while in the practice setting.
 Check with your instructor for direction. - Nails: Nails must not have sharp edges that may cut or scratch clients.
 Nail polish, nail art, and artificial nails are not permitted.
-The length of the fingernails is not to extend beyond the length of the fingertip. - Body Piercing: Jewelry that hangs from the body may be at risk of contaminating a sterile field.
+The length of the fingernails is not to extend beyond the length of the fingertip. - Body Piercing: Jewelry that hangs from the body may be at risk of contaminating a sterile field or be a vector for infectious agents.
 Earrings must be limited to two stud-type earrings per ear.
-Other visible body piercing apparatus, including tongue piercing must be removed before entering the clinical area. - Jewelry: Finger rings serve as a vehicle for microbial growth and may tear sterile gloves.
+Other visible body piercing apparatus, including tongue piercing must be removed before entering the clinical area.
+NAP students should refer to the RNAI handbook for additional requirements. - Jewelry: Finger rings serve as a vehicle for microbial growth and may tear sterile gloves.
 Therefore, rings must be limited to a plain wedding band without a stone.
 Necklaces and bracelets are not to be worn.
+NAP students should refer to the RNAI handbook for additional requirements.